Fight against malaria unites old foes in Myanmar

 A crucial step in building trust was a September 2013 meeting in Myanmar's capital, Naypyidaw, between senior health ministry representatives and leaders of ethnic health groups.

-The landmark meeting resulted in an agreement to collaborate to improve health services, establish joint training programmes and share health information.
+The landmark meeting resulted in an agreement to collaborate to improve health services, establish joint training programs and share health information.

-Soon afterwards, the ministry of health provided a supply of much-needed medicines to ethnic health organisations, said Shane Scanlon of the Project for Local Empowerment (PLE), which facilitated the meeting.
+Soon afterwards, the ministry of health provided a supply of much-needed medicines to ethnic health organizations, said Shane Scanlon of the Project for Local Empowerment (PLE), which facilitated the meeting.

 "It seemed that this meeting helped all parties to ... believe in the potential for health to serve as a bridge for peace," said Scanlon.